RadicalZephyr/bytes-quilt/README.md

 ## Usage

-Here's a simple example that demonstrates how to use BytesQuilt:
+Here's a simple example that demonstrates how to use `BytesQuilt` (note, some illustrated APIs may be aspirational and may not be implemented yet):

 ```rust
 use bytesquilt::BytesQuilt;